maxrog/MRDataSourceDemo/README.md

 It is much quicker to whip up multiple screens now along with having thinned down view controllers, and a nice separation of concerns.
 I look forward to keep improving this as time permits.

-## Steps to Implement
+## Getting Started
-These are the bare minimum steps to get started.
+These are the minimum steps to get started.

 ### 1.
 * Create a View Model object that conforms to the `MRViewModel` protocol.